-Cancer that has spread to the lungs can cause discomfort.
-Radiotherapy can be used to relieve some symptoms.
+Cancer that has spread to the lungs can cause symptoms, such as breathlessness.
+Radiotherapy can help to relieve these symptoms.

 Cancer that has spread to the lungs can cause symptoms such as: